 As a business person, one of my favorite parts of this book was the discussion about transparency of businesses and opening up more to input from the public.
 To me this idea was common sense, because as a consumer, I want to have insight into the quality and production practices of the products I buy.
 And the only way to get that is to have some transparency into the companies I do business with.
 Or to state it another way, transparency helps to ensure not only product quality, but also the operational integrity of a company.
 When a company is NOT transparent, that tends to raise the question of “what do they have to hide?”.
 Unfortunately, most large corporations do not (currently at least) hold transparency (and the integrity that usually goes with it) as a high priority.

-That was actually a large part of the reason why my wife and I felt the need to start our own business.
+That was actually a large part of the reason why we felt the need to start our own business.
 We just couldn’t find personal care products that were transparent about being truly safe and healthy.
 Similarly, it was not clear to us that many companies have the level of integrity and transparency that we desired, by being honest in what was put into their products.
 We got so frustrated that we couldn’t find products we could trust, so Tober and I made our own, which turned into a business by accident.
 However we decided to be different from everyone else, by being truly honest and transparent.
 It is true that not everyone will like our products.
 But those who want safe, quality products, and transparency and integrity, see what we have to offer and are return customers.
 In the long run that will win over more hearts and minds than any of the silly marketing gimmicks that the big companies rely on.

 As a side note, at Nature’s Complement, we prefer win-win solutions and strive to achieve them whenever possible.
 Similarly, we always greatly value customer feedback.
 If there is something you like or don’t like, please let us know.
 If you have ideas or suggestions on how we can improve our products or customer service, please let us know.
 We will always consider your input, even if we don’t utilize it in the final decision.
 Feedback is a crucial ingredient in improvement, and indeed, without feedback, improvement is not possible.
 So please keep the feedback coming, so we can become the best company possible.